KentVu/vietnamese-t9-ime/README.md

   1. Confirmed

 ### Specs:
-[ ] 1.
-User should interact with the keypad only.
+1. [ ] User should interact mainly with the keypad (other means of interacting is optionally supported).
-        * Keypad-centric accessibility: make use all the key on the keypad, prevent actions outside of the keypad (dialpad).
+        (Keypad-centric accessibility: make use all the key on the keypad, prevent actions outside of the keypad (dialpad)).
-[ ] 2.
-Uppercase should only occur at first letter of words.
+2. [ ] Uppercase should only occur at first letter of words.
-[ ] 3.
-User should be able to select from a set of displayed candidates.
+3. [ ] User should be able to select from a set of displayed candidates.
-[x] 4.
-When inputting, the possible candidates should be displayed.
+4. [x] When inputting, the possible candidates should be displayed.
-[ ] 5.
-When confirm button is pressed, the selected candidate should be outputted.
+5. [ ] When confirm button is pressed, the selected candidate should be outputted.
-  [ ] 5.1 If no candidate is being selected then the first candidate will be used.
+    1. [ ] If no candidate is being selected then the first candidate will be used.

 Basic Design:
 ===========